adolgert/provda/docs/intro.rst

 ------------------------------------
 What problem are we trying to solve?
 ------------------------------------
+1. Settings files let other programs (workflows) see and modify the behavior of a script.

-1. There are lots of constants in scripts.
+   There are lots of constants in scripts.
 They represent easily-forgotten algorithmic choices, so we would like to make them visible.
 They change frequently, too, so they can give the impression the script changed when it did not.

-2. We want to run scripts and applications under a workflow.
+   We want to run scripts and applications under a workflow.
    Running under a workflow means we are not running interactively, and the command-line argument parsing is designed for interactive use.
 We'll effectively be using settings lists any way you look at it, so let's do it in a regular manner.

+2. Explicit provenance information about files and tables can be collected over the network and stored with data.

+   There are lots of kinds of provenance, from tracking individual function calls that happened to predicting future database calls that will happen.
+We want to collect data at the right level.

 --------------------------